p47r1ckp3t3rs3n/vivino-scan-tools/README.md

 python scripts/generate_groundtruth.py --csv labels.csv --curls curl_logs.txt --out-dir output_folder
 ```

+**Optional flags:**

+* `--skip-download` → generate metadata only, don’t download any images
+* `--added-by` → tag entries with custom author name

+The generated output includes:

+* a `/images` folder inside the specified output directory (if CSV used)
+* a timestamped `labels_YYYYMMDD_HHMMSS.jsonl` metadata file

-The generated metadata can be used for validation, comparison, and automated scan tests.
+This is used for downstream validation, regression comparison, and automated scan tests.

 ---